|

 4. Check your mirrors (especially the left-hand one) and signal left after you've passed the exit before the one you want.
 Indicating left informs others that you are exiting.

-Many people fail their driving test for not keeping in lane.
-Make sure that you don't fail for this common mistake. |
+Many learner drivers fail their driving test for not keeping in lane at a roundabout.
+Make sure that you don't make this common mistake.

 |